 Therefore, I often use this method to improve both the texture and flavor of the sauce at the same time.
 Adding mashed vegetables also helps me to add additional nutrients needed to my food.

-Using a vegetable chopper will make the job a lot easier.
+Using a high-function vegetable chopper will make the job a lot easier.
 Some vegetables you can choose to add are soft-boiled and flaky shredded carrots or peeled eggplant.

 Besides, you can use pureed onions.
 You can also include all three.
 They will balance the acidity of the tomatoes and add a wonderful velvety texture to the sauce.